Askeran17/footbrazil/README.md

 1. You have to log in/sign up to GitHub.
 2. Go to the repository for this project [FootBrazil](https://github.com/Askeran17/footbrazil).
-3. Click the "Fork" button in the top right corner.
+3. Click the "Fork" button in the top right corner..

 #### How to Clone